alexandervakhitov/alexandervakhitov.github.io/cv.md

 Alexander is a computer vision researcher, a reviewer for the  CVPR, ICCV, ECCV, BMVC, ICRA and IROS conferences, IEEE TPAMI, RAL and other journals.

-Currently he is working on vision and learning solutions for SLAM.
-Previously, he worked on human avatars for photorealistic telepresence, as well as visual geometry.
+Currently he is working on vision and learning for SLAM.
+Previously, he worked on human avatars for photorealistic telepresence and visual geometry.
 He did his PhD in theoretical foundations of stochastic approximation.

 **Professional Experience**